directedbyshawn/RTX/README.md

 pip install nordvpn_connect
 pip install hashlib

-download chrome web driver from https://chromedriver.chromium.org/downloads and add chromedriver.exe to PATH
+download chrome web driver from https://chromedriver.chromium.org/downloads and add chromedriver.exe to PATH, as well as putting it in your python scripts folder

 then u good enjoy get them cards, keep scorin